The Back-up Plan

-The Back-up Plan (previously known as Plan B) is a 2010 American romantic comedy film directed by Alan Poul, starring Jennifer Lopez and Alex O'Loughlin.
-The film follows a woman aiming to be a single mother through planned pregnancy, but soon falls in love with a man who wants to father her unborn children.
+The Back-up Plan (previously known as Plan B) is a 2010 American romantic comedy film directed by Alan Poul, starring Jennifer Lopez, Alex O'Loughlin, Eric Christian Olsen, Anthony Anderson and Linda Lavin.
+The film follows a woman who aims to be a single mother through planned pregnancy, but soon falls in love with a man who wants to father her unborn children.
 It was released theatrically in the United States on April 23, 2010, by CBS Films.
-The Back-up Plan garnered negative reviews from critics who praised Lopez's performance but criticized the generic script.
+The Back-up Plan garnered negative reviews from critics, who praised Lopez's performance but criticized the generic script.
 It was a box-office success, grossing $77.5 million against a production budget of $35 million.
+This is Tom Bosley's last film before his death nearly six months after its release.